 During fermentation, the good bacteria are transforming sugar into other complex substances as acid and gas.
 This is normal, but it can also smell quite strong.
 However, it should never smell rotten or mold.

 If your batch smells rotten or mold, then something might have gone wrong.
 Too high temperature is a common reason.
 Also, unclean equipment, dirty hands or a poor culture starter can all contribute to this.
-If your batch smells really awful, you might don’t wan to consume it.
+If your batch smells really awful, you might not wan to consume it.
 Taste it to make sure.

 If slime-producing microorganisms are present, your brine will look unappealing.
 Again, a too high temperature can cause this, but also too little brine in the jars so that some vegetable are not covered.
 Some pickles can also cause the production of slime.
+In some cases, the veggies might still be enjoyable.

 Too much salt

-If you use a culture starter and celery juice for brine, then some people don’t add salt.
-But I think the veggies taste much better with salt.
+The veggies taste much better with salt.
 I’ve fermented many batches both with and without a starter culture and in my experience using culture starters is far better.
 However, only use a high-quality culture starter.

 Brine leaking out from jars